-Certain times of the year, outdoor temperatures are very "comfortable" but our homes often feel very stuffy.
-What most people don't realize is that the temperature listed on your thermostat or on the weather channel is only one part of the picture.
-Relative Humidity is equally as important when it comes to being comfortable.
+During certain times of the year, outdoor temperatures are very “comfortable,” but our homes often feel very stuffy.
+What most people don’t realize is that the temperature listed on your thermostat or on the weather channel is only one part of the picture.
+The relative humidity is just as important to your comfort as the temperature is.

 There are really only three ways to get through this stuffiness.

-1. Do Nothing - Endure your sticky house.
-Stay Strong it should pass..... till next season.
-At least it's free.
+1. Do nothing.
+Endure your sticky house, and it should pass… until next season.
+At least it’s free.

-2. Two Stage or Variable Speed Equipment A/C Equipment- Most systems are single stage.
-Mean when they run they only run at MAX SPEED.
-Imagine having a car that would only run with the gas pedal either either full pressed or the brake fully pressed?
-Pretty inefficient.
-Two Stage and Variable Speed Inverter systems can basically act like smaller or larger systems depending on the need of the home.
-This promotes longer run time and better dehumidification of the air in your home.
-It does not perfectly perform the task of dialing in your homes humidity exactly but is superior to single stage.
+2. Invest in two-stage or variable speed equipment AC equipment.
+Most systems are single stage, meaning they only run at maximum speed.
+Imagine having a car that would only run with the gas pedal full to the floor or slamming the brakes!
+Two-stage and variable speed inverter systems can basically act like smaller or larger systems depending on the need of the home.
+This promotes a longer run time and better dehumidification in your home.
+It does not perfectly perform the task of dialing in your home’s humidity, but it is much better than single-stage equipment.

-3. Whole House Dehumidifier - Having a dedicated system for dehumidification is the only way to truly dial in the humidity for your house.
+3. Get a whole-house dehumidifier.
+Having a dedicated system for dehumidification is the only way to truly dial in the humidity for your house.
 Honeywell and Ultra-Aire have decent products in this category.
-These are units which supplement with your HVAC system to remove moisture from the air in your house.
+These are units that supplement your HVAC system to remove moisture from the air in your house.
 They need to be matched to the size of your home.
 Installed prices range from $2500-$5,000.

 If you’re interested in fighting back against humidity, contact Mission AC today.
 We’ll help you get your air’s moisture under control.